Willie Larry Randolph

 Coach and Manager

 Following his playing days, Randolph was a member of the Yankees coaching staff from 1994 to 2004.
 In 2005, he moved across town and become manager of the Mets.
 The team had not finished higher than fourth in the previous three years, but Randolph took them to third in his first season at the helm.
 In 2006, he became a big favorite as the Mets won the division with 97 victories and swept the NLDS over the Dodgers.
 They then pushed the St. Louis Cardinals to a seventh game in the NLCS, but lost the decisive game on a late home run by catcher Yadier Molina.
-In 2007, Randolph took the team to a second-place finish, only one game away from the Philadelphia Phillies, who out-distanced the Mets on the last day of the season after trailing them all year and benefitting from a late-season swoon by the New Yorkers.
+In 2007, Randolph took the team to a second-place finish, only one game away from the Philadelphia Phillies, who out-distanced the Mets on the last day of the season after trailing them all year and benefiting from a late-season swoon by the New Yorkers.

 New York is a fickle town, though, and while Randolph had had three successful years with a win/loss record around .550, nevertheless he lost his job when the team was 34-35 and in fourth place on June 17, 2008.
 The club had played over .500 in April but slipped under for May and June, and Randolph, along with pitching coach Rick Peterson and first base coach Tom Nieto, got the ax.
 His managerial winning percentage of .544 with the Mets puts him second-highest among Met managers.
 The Mets ended up winning 89 games on the season under Jerry Manuel, but they again fell tantalizingly short of the postseason.

 After the 2008 season, Randolph interviewed for the job as skipper of the Brewers.
 Although he didn't get it, he was hired as the club's bench coach for 2009 and 2010.
 In 2011, he was bench coach of the Baltimore Orioles.
 He was the third base coach for Team USA at the 2013 World Baseball Classic.
+On June 20, 2015 the Yankees dedicated a plaque to him in Monument Park.

 - 1976 Topps All-Star Rookie Team